 Step 1: Sort

 Take stock of your financial filing cabinet.
 What valuables do you have?
-Take an inventory, using an oldfangled pencil and paper or a more newfangled tracking system such as Intuit's Quicken, Microsoft's Money, or even TMF Money Advisor's financial planning tool.
-(You can try it out for free for 30 days.)
+Take an inventory, using an oldfangled pencil and paper or a more newfangled tracking system such as Intuit's Quicken or Microsoft's Money.
 Catalog what you own, owe, rent, or otherwise count as an asset or liability.

 Step 2: Purge